maravento/blackip/README.md

 **blackip** contains millions of IP addresses, therefore it is recommended: / **blackip** contiene millones de direcciones IP, por tanto se recomienda:

-- Use `bipextra.txt` to add IP/CIDR that are not included in `blackip.txt` (By default it contains some Block CIDR) / Use `bipextra.txt` para agregar IP/CIDR que no están incluidas en `blackip.txt` (Por defecto contiene algunos Block CIDR)
+- Use `blackcidr.txt` to add IP/CIDR that are not included in `blackip.txt` (By default it contains some Block CIDR) / Use `blackcidr.txt` para agregar IP/CIDR que no están incluidas en `blackip.txt` (Por defecto contiene algunos Block CIDR)
 - Use `allowip.txt` (a whitelist of IPv4 IP addresses such as Hotmail, Gmail, Yahoo. etc.) / Use `allowip.txt` (una lista blanca de direcciones IPs IPv4 tales como Hotmail, Gmail, Yahoo. etc)
 - Use `aipextra.txt` to add whitelists of IP/CIDRs that are not included in `allowip.txt` / Use `aipextra.txt` para agregar listas blancas de IP/CIDR que no están incluidas en `allowip.txt`
 - By default `blackip.txt` does not exclude private or reserved ranges [RFC1918](https://en.wikipedia.org/wiki/Private_network).
 Use IANA (`iana.txt`) to exclude these ranges / Por defecto blackip.txt no excluye rangos privados o reservados [RFC1918](https://es.wikipedia.org/wiki/Red_privada).
 Use IANA (`iana.txt`) para excluir estos rangos